Browning Nagle

-Browning Nagle (born April 29, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL) for the New York Jets, Indianapolis Colts, and Atlanta Falcons.
+Browning Kenneth Nagle (April 29, 1968 – April 10, 2026) was an American professional football player who was a quarterback in the National Football League (NFL) for the New York Jets, Indianapolis Colts, and Atlanta Falcons.
 He played college football for the Louisville Cardinals and was selected by the Jets in the second round of the 1991 NFL draft.
 He also played professionally in the Arena Football League (AFL) for the Orlando Predators and Buffalo Destroyers.

 Early life

-Nagle played for Pinellas Park High School, graduating in 1986.
+Nagle played for Pinellas Park High School graduating in 1986.

 College career

-He began his college career at West Virginia the same year as Major Harris.
-When it became clear that West Virginia would go with Harris and an option offense, Nagle transferred to Louisville and played for Howard Schnellenberger.
+Nagle began his college career at West Virginia University the same year as Major Harris.
+When it became clear that West Virginia would go with Harris and an option offense, Nagle transferred to the University of Louisville and played for Howard Schnellenberger.
 1989 Second team All-South Independent football team selection.
 He was named one of the Most Valuable Players in the 1991 Fiesta Bowl, where he set many passing records, one of which was 451 passing yards against the Alabama Crimson Tide.